 "In Collaborative Couple Therapy, loss of voice is substituted for resistance as the key pathological element.
 Loss of voice precludes expression of heartfelt feelings – the partners’ underlying longings and fears.
 We take the fight that is occurring at the moment and, by discovering the partners’ heartfelt feelings, transform it into a moment of intimacy and induce a collaborative spirit.
 This turns the relationship into a curative force for solving the couple’s moment-to-moment relationship problems and each partner’s family-of-origin problems." - Daniel B. Wile

+I am happy to share that I have completed the process of becoming a Certified Healing Shame Practitioner.
 Shame is often at the core of being stuck and therefore of making progress in treatment.
-It is also not well understood by many helping professionals.
+It is also not well understood by many counseling and other helping professionals.
 The Healing Shame workshop series teaches a powerful approach to understanding and working with shame, developed by Bret Lyon, Ph.
 D. and Sheila Rubin MA, MFT.
 With a firm foundation in attachment theory, Bret and Sheila synthesize aspects of emotion focused therapy, focusing, somatics, mindfulness and expressive arts therapy for a powerful and efficient clinical intervention for identifying and healing shame.

 October 2016 - Two Day Workshop - Healing Shame Core Workshop

 February 2017 - Two Day Workshop - Melting the Shame Freeze